 2. Gangtey Valley

-Guests who want to experience cultural uniqueness and faunal diversity may find the glacial Gangtey Valley worth of a detour
+Guests who want to experience the cultural uniqueness and faunal diversity may find the glacial Gangtey Valley worth of a detour.

 Gangtey Valley is a wonderful surprise against Bhutan’s steep hillsides.
 Set at the Black Mountain National Park periphery, Gangtey Valley provides an unusual flat, wide and tree-less space, making the trek amidst a luscious forest all worth it.